sukykaur/AzureGDPR/DWoverview.md

 ### Manage
 **Govern how personal data is used and accessed.**

-Azure enables you to export your data at any time, without seeking approval from Microsoft.
-Azure Active Directory (AAD) enables you to export data associated with AAD accounts in a .csv file.
+Azure enables customers to export their data at any time, without seeking approval from Microsoft.
+Azure Active Directory (AAD) enables customers to export data associated with AAD accounts in a .csv file.

 Using SQL queries, Microsoft customers can identify and then export personal data hosted in Azure SQL Database.